 Many dracaena plants are known for their variegated foliage.
 Another great house plant is dracaena surculosa, also known as gold dust dracaena.

 More interest comes from the plant when the growing tip is chopped off and it sprouts into many stems.

 Try to locate the plant somewhere near a window.
 Too low light will result in the plant losing its stripes and become more of a plain green plant.

 And they also have growth that can be controlled fairly easy.
 If you don’t have a green thumb, this plant is also easy to grow, since it can withstand a fairly significant amount of abuse from casual indoor gardeners.

 Tips for Growing Corn Plants

-- Well draining all purpose potting soil.
+Plant in well draining, all purpose potting soil.

-- Propagation: Tip cuttings root quite easily.
-Stem cuttings will also take.
+Dracaena fragrans grows from tip and stem cuttings.
 A rooting hormone powder will increase chances of success with both types of cuttings.

 The plant will even develop what are called “aerial roots.”
 If you take off a section like this and plant it in soil, you will end up with a new houseplant for free.